alefeans/pycommerce/README.md

   </a>
 </p>

-`Pycommerce` is an example application built with modern Python using DDD, TDD, Hexagonal Architecture, and the following technologies:
+`Pycommerce` is an example application built with modern Python using DDD, TDD, a "variant" of Clean Architecture, and the following technologies:

 - Language: [Python 3.11](https://www.python.org/)